stelzch/holoview/docs/development.rst

 Developing HoloView
 ===================

-If you are interested in enhancing HoloView by adding new features, fixing old bugs or providing additional documentation, this page is for you.
+If you are interested in enhancing HoloView by adding new features, fixing bugs or providing additional documentation, this page is for you.

 Building from source